What is Transcendental Meditation?

 - lower risk of heart attack and stroke

 - reduced anxiety and depression

 - reduced alcohol, cigarette and illicit drug use

 - improved vitality, dynamism and effectiveness

 - younger biological age

-Our Sydney Transcendental Meditation Centre is conveniently located in the AWA Building, just opposite Wynyard Station.
+Our Sydney Transcendental Meditation Centre is conveniently located just down the street from Wynyard Station.

 Phone: 9279 2721